Minor interests may be disregarded when considering eligibility for a principal place of residence.

-Where land is owned by two or more persons and one or more of those persons hold an interest in the land of 5% or less (the "Minor Interest"), the person or persons holding the Minor Interest will be taken not to be an owner of the land for the purposes of the Act.
+Where land is owned by two or more persons and one or more of those persons hold an interest in the land of 5% or less (the "Minor Interest"), the person or persons holding the Minor Interest will be taken not to be an owner of the land for the purposes of assessing land tax.
 In such cases, the land tax payable in respect of the relevant land will be assessed, and is payable, as if the land were wholly owned by the owner or owners of the land who do not hold the Minor Interest (the "Owner").
 The relevant land will therefore be aggregated with any other land owned by the Owner for the purposes of assessing land tax.

-The Owner may apply to the Commissioner of State Taxation (the "Commissioner") in writing, to request that the Minor Interest not be disregarded for the purposes of the Act, on the basis that the Minor Interest was created solely for a purpose, or entirely for purposes, unrelated to reducing the amount of land tax payable in respect of any land.
+The Owner may apply to the Commissioner of State Taxation (the "Commissioner") in writing, to request that the Minor Interest not be disregarded for the purposes of assessing land tax, on the basis that the Minor Interest was created solely for a purpose, or entirely for purposes, unrelated to reducing the amount of land tax payable in respect of any land.
 Where an application is made and the Commissioner is satisfied that there is no doubt that the Minor Interest was created solely for a purpose, or entirely for purposes, unrelated to reducing the amount of land tax payable in respect of any land, the Minor Interest will not be disregarded by the Commissioner for the purposes of assessing land tax.

 Where a person or persons hold an interest in land of greater than 5% but less than 50% the interest will be disregarded for the purposes of assessing land tax only if the Commissioner forms the opinion that the purpose or one of the purposes for the creation of the interest was to reduce the amount of land tax payable in respect of any land.